ellekasai/ellekasai.com/_posts/2014-10-09-sweden-trip.md

 ## 1st day

 We arrived at Arlanda Airport on the evening of September 6th.
-Then we proceeded to our hotel to checked-in and went sightseeing right away.
+Then we proceeded to our hotel to check-in and went sightseeing right away.

 ### Sergels torg